mganss/MicroJson/README.md

 JSON arrays into `List<object>` and JSON objects into `Dictionary<object>`.
 If you only need this, then you can just include `JsonParser.cs`.

+Type information can be preserved when de/serializing by setting the `UseTypeInfo` property to true on the `JsonSerializer` object.
+This will emit the class name of a serialized object as an additional property (can be configured through the property `TypeInfoPropertyName`, default is `@type`) for classes which are derived and/or implement an interface.

 License
 -------